AI-Strategy-open-sourse/AI-assistant-for-Telegram/README.md

 After installing and configuring dependencies, you can run the bot:
     python as_human_bot.py

-On server 31.128.36.224 it works in daemon mode, service file is called - as_human.service

 Add to env: OPENAI_API_KEY = '' PROXY="" ASSISTANT=""